valory-xyz/open-autonomy/docs/guides/deploy_service/local_deployment.md

     Recall that you can find the `agent_name` within the service configuration file `service.yaml`.

-3. **Prepare the keys file.** Prepare a JSON file `keys.json` containing the wallet address and the private key for each of the agents that make up the service.
+3. **Prepare the keys file.** Prepare a JSON file `keys.json` containing the wallet address and the private key for each of the agents that you wish to deploy in the local machine.

     ???+ example "Example of a `keys.json` file"